Max Talmey: Medical career

 Talmey loved controversy.
 He took on ophthalmologists, otorhinolaryngologists, Freudian psychiatrists, and even his own internist, in print.
 His 1905 attack on other ophthalmologists is entitled "Reflections concerning pretended therapeutic successes obtained by some practitioners of the ophthalmological specialty".
 Talmey wrote "Certain devotees of ophthalmology surpass those of any other specialty with their wonderful therapeutic achievements by the most simple means.
 Severe diseases that have persisted for years have been cured by a little operation lasting about fifteen minutes.
 Cutting of the external eye muscles has removed many ailments.
 In some instances the simplicity of the remedy for the cure of obstinate diseases that have baffled the skill of the internist and neurologist, is nothing short of marvelous".

-Around the year 1917, he observed a link between patients who had underwent a tonsillectomy and later developed polio, which was not acted upon till 1929, when several polio cases developed, with five of children of the same family who had all recently received tonsillectomies.
+Around the year 1917, he observed a link between patients who had undergone a tonsillectomy and later developed polio, which was not acted upon till 1929, when several polio cases developed, with five children of the same family who had all recently received tonsillectomies.
 Three of those children died.
 As a result, the standard procedure was changed that year so tonsillectomies were no longer performed in the summer when most cases of polio developed.
-Today, physicians know tonsils are part of body system including antibodies that prevent virus replication, and soon after their removal the body's task to overcome virus infections is harder.
+Today, physicians know tonsils are part of body immune system, including antibodies that prevent virus replication, and soon after their removal the body's task to overcome virus infections is harder.

 In addition to his medical career, Talmey was a harsh critic of Freudian psychoanalysis.